Xunnamius/next-test-api-route-handler/README.md

-If you're seeing strange behavior or weird errors like `TypeError: RequestInit: Expected signal ("CustomAbortControllerSignal [EventTarget]") to be an instance of AbortSignal`, this is because you're using jsdom or something else that messes with Node's globals.
+If you're seeing strange behavior or weird errors like `TypeError: RequestInit: Expected signal ("CustomAbortControllerSignal [EventTarget]") to be an instance of AbortSignal`, this is because you're using jsdom or something else that messes with node's globals.
 The fix is to [not][103] [use][104] [jsdom][105] to test your API routes since they'll never\* run in a DOM-ready environment anyway.